frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 We must proceed to the complexity analysis, focusing on the Big O notation, of the fibonacci_memo function, which uses memoization to calculate Fibonacci numbers.
 Let's analyze its time and space complexity.
 The key to understanding the time complexity is that each unique value of $n$ is calculated only once and then stored in `memo`.

-So, as there are $n$ unique values (from $0$ to $n$), for each value of $n$, the function performs a constant amount of work (checking, adding, and retrieving values from `memo`).
+So, as there are $n$ unique values (from $0$ to $n$), for each value of $n$, the function executes a fixed amount of operations (checking, adding, and retrieving values from `memo`).
 Therefore, the total time complexity of the function is $O(n)$, since each Fibonacci number up to $n$ is computed and stored once, and only once.

 The space complexity is determined by the additional storage used by the memoization dictionary (`memo`).
 The dictionary `memo` can contain up to $n$ entries (one for each Fibonacci number up to $n$).
-Thus, the space complexity is also $O(n)$ due to the space required to store the entries in the `memo` dictionary.
+Consequently, the space complexity is also $O(n)$ due to the storage needs of the `memo` dictionary.

 We are now ready to study Dynamic Programming with Tabulation.

 ### Example 3: Fibonacci with Tabulation

-Finally, we can have an example of Dynamic Programming with Tabulation.
-Again let's start coding the Flowchart 3:
+Now, let's explore an example of Dynamic Programming using the tabulation technique:

 ![]({{ site.baseurl }}/assets/images/interactive-fibbo.jpg)
 *Flowchart 3 - Interactive Fibonacci nth algorithm*{: class="legend"}